General Baby Face Hairdressing Tips & Tools

 † Eyelashes are especially prone to heat damage.† Whatever they are made of, it is not as tough as the hair.† Try not to get the hot air on the eyelashes.† Tape a piece of cardboard or plastic around the eye area to protect the eyelashes if you are going to blowdry the front of the hair.

 Curling the Hair:

-† It can help the final appearance to curl the bottom ends of the hair slightly around her head with a large curling iron, ĺ to 1 inch, to make it blend in.
+† It can help the final appearance to curl the bottom ends of the hair slightly around her head with a small curling iron, 3/8 inch or even 1/4 inch if you can find one.
 This is especially good if her hair is frizzy on the ends.

 † The same WARNING goes for curling irons as for blow dryers, but more so: Too much heat from hot curling irons on dry hair may damage it Ė and this is more likely with a curling iron than with a blow dryer.† Try not to touch the curling iron to the dollís head vinyl.† Make sure the hair is DAMP, and do not dry it out completely.†† If the curling iron is heated up, then when the hair stops steaming or making sizzle noises, the water is drying out and you should stop.† Spritz some more water on it if you need more curl.† You can repeat as many times as you want, as long as you donít let it dry out and fry!
 After curling the hair, allow the hair to cool completely (let the curls harden) before combing them.

 † You can't use a curling iron on most kinds of dolls, because the hair melts.
 Baby Face dolls can be curled this way but just be careful.
 Also, don't let the hot barrel touch the doll's face or it can leave melt marks.